How to Read Lips: 9 Lipreading Tips

 Lipreading is a helpful tool for understanding speech.
-Even those with normal hearing may miss part of a message.
 In essence, it is one sense (vision) assisting another (hearing) to address the communication breakdown.
 For people with hearing loss, developing the skill of ‘how to read lips’ is very beneficial.

 Lipreading is the ability to understand speech by visually interpreting a speaker’s mouth, face, or tongue.
 Lipreading is an especially important skill for those with any degree of hearing loss to be able to understand spoken language.
 These skills become more crucial with increasing the degree of hearing loss.

 Studies have shown the percentage of the English language that can be understood through lipreading alone to be around 30 to 45 percent.
-Therefore, lipreading, including other available visual information like interpreting facial expressions, body language, and context, can be very successful in improving the understanding of speech.
+Therefore, lipreading—in conjunction with other forms of visual information like facial expressions and body language—can be very successful in improving one’s ability to communicate.

 If you have any control over lighting conditions, make sure that there is enough light in the room or area.
 If you are scheduling a meeting, for example, try to arrange it for a time and place where there will be sufficient lighting.
 If you are booking a table at a restaurant, ask for a table in a well-lit area.